Helix Platform Consent

 - Ask you to share some basic details about you, like your age, sex, and email address.

-When you choose to use a Partner’s DNA Product, you allow Helix to share portions of your Genetic Information with that Partner.
-Helix will share the portions that the Partner needs to offer you their product(s) and improve their product(s) over time.
-In some cases, Helix will provide some interpretations of your Genetic Information to help power a DNA Product.
+When you activate a Partner’s DNA Product, you allow Helix to share portions of your Genetic Information, Account Information, and Self-Reported Information with that Partners.
+Helix will share the portions that the DNA Protduct Partner needs to offer you their product(s) and improve their product(s) over time.
+In some cases, Helix will provide Helix Insights to a Partner to help power the Partner's DNA Product.
+Helix may work with a service provider to offer the Helix Insight.
 You can find out which insights a given DNA Product provides in its Product Consent.

 You can ask Helix to stop sharing your information with a given DNA Product.
 You can do so through your Account Settings.
-Even so, stopping sharing doesn’t close your account with that product.
-To close that account, you can contact the Partner who made that DNA Product.
+For Partner DNA Products, stopping sharing may not close your account for that product.
+To close that account, you can contact the Partner who offers that DNA Product.

 – Getting your Helix Insights

-From time to time, Helix may offer you the opportunity to receive Helix Insights.
-If you choose to receive Helix Insights, Helix will use certain portions of your sequenced DNA to produce them.
+From time to time, Helix may offer you access to Helix Insights.
+This access may be through a DNA Product or otherwise.
+If you choose to receive Helix Insights, Helix will use certain portions of your DNA to produce them.

 – Giving other information about you